A blue tortoiseshell cat is not its own breed. It is just a coat color and pattern that is possible on a number of breeds.

 This also means that lifespan will vary depending on the breed you have chosen.

 Make sure your cat has the healthiest conformation possible.
-Squashed faces and extremely short legs can lead to problems in later life.
+Squashed faces and very short legs can lead to problems in later life.

 Choosing a tortie kitten from a responsible breeder can increase your cat’s chances at a happy healthy life.

 Blue tortie kittens can be quite hard to come across.
 This is because the dilute coloring can only happen if your cat gets the proper mutation.

 Prepare lots of questions when you go to a new breeder.
 Take a look at how friendly the kitten’s parents are.